ardiansyah92/selenium_automation_mobile/README.md

-# selenium automation mobile with python
+# Selenium Automation Mobile with Python

   This example automation mobile app with python